nelbren/nelbren/README.md

 - ## I'm a Fullstack web developer from **Honduras**:
   - ### **Honduras** is in the center of the world, more specifically in **Central America** 👉 🌎.
-  - ### In the Bay Islands,  you will find that Roatan is considered to be the second largest reef in the world 🤿.
+  - ### You may have heard of the Bay Islands, you will find that Roatan is considered to be the second largest reef in the world 🤿.
   - ### Another 💎 jewel is Copan Ruins, which is an archaeological site of the ancient Mayan civilization.
 - ## Now coming back to me, I tell you that:
   - ## I like 🕹 video games and 🎧 music.